CogentRedTester/mpv-file-browser/docs/addons.md

 #### `fb.browse_directory(directory: string, open_browser: bool = true): coroutine`

-Clears the cache and opens the given directory in the browser.
+Opens the given directory in the browser.
+The cache is never used.
 If the `open_browser` argument is truthy or `nil` then the browser will be opened if it is currently closed.
 If `open_browser` is `false` then the directory will be opened in the background.